oob-dock/oob-documentation/eng/deploy/ofb-mqd-client/readme.md

 ### enableHttps

 Indicates if HTTPS should be enabled.
+If enabled, a volume will be mounted with the secret containing certificates to be used, called **mqd-server-secret**.
+The keys of this secret should be named: **server.crt** and **server.key**.

 Values: `true` or `false`

 ### resultEnabled

-Indicates whether to save results locally
+Indicates if the results should be saved locally.
+If enabled, a volume will be mounted according to [resultVolumeMetadata](#resultVolumeMetadata) and the configurations with the prefix result will be taken into account.

 Values: `true` or `false`

 ### resultFilesPerDay

-Indicates the number of files that should be created each day
+Indicates the number of files that should be created each day.

 Values: `Positive integer`

 ### resultDaysToStore

-Indicates the number of days that will be stored by the application
+Indicates the number of days that will be stored by the application.

 Values: `Positive integer`

 ### resultSamplesPerError

-Indicates the number of results that will be saved for each type of error
+Indicates the number of results that will be saved for each type of error.

 Values: `Positive integer`

 ### resultMaskPrivateContent

-Indicates if privileged information should be masked before writing log data
+Indicates if privileged information should be masked before writing log data.

 Values: `true` or `false`

 ### resultVolumeMetadata

-Metadadata for volume kubernetes configuration being used for storing log data
+Metadadata for volume kubernetes configuration being used for storing log data.

 Values: